AIMS-Ghana/python-course/_days/14_project.md

 ## What

+For the project, as previously mentioned, you will be working with the SIR model.

+Recall:

+{% include sir.liquid %}

-From here on, we will be working to implement a usefully complex model using the tools we learned from stock Python, as well as `numpy` and `scipy`.
+What are the tools we have picked up from `numpy` and `scipy`:

+ - random number generation (`np.random` functions)

 We will be implementing two approaches to thinking about a dynamical system: